art | embodiment | cognition | networks | post-humanism | crypto

 It seeks to systematically and flexibly, explore the changing new media landscape and its openness for creative and social innovation.

 - User generated content platforms

-- Online curatorial strategies for movement based practices and new performances
+- Online curatorial strategies for movement based practices and experimental performances

 - Collaborative and networked strategies for communication and arts mediation.

 - Open knowledge and technologies

 - Performative cartographies and data visulaization

 It takes into consideration the whole knowledge production ecosystem, exploring networks as a medium for expression, agency, autonomy and empowerment of its members and collaborators.

 dance-tech is curated with a broad and inclusive perspective on life, art and movement practices, offering a wide scope of the creative embodied arts spectrum, from urban performances to well known choreographers in festivals, form the creators to the researchers and theoreticians inside academy, from arts administrators to international collaborations.

 dance-tech was initiated with the launching of dance-tech.net in October of 2007 and it has developed in several lines of action and collaborations: Eyebeam (USA), Dance Films Association (USA), New York Live Arts (USA), South American Network of Dance , Gilles Jobin Company (Switzerland), Bonlieu Scène nationale || Scene nationale à Annecy ( France), Transmedia Akademie/Hellerau (Germany), Festival Panorama (Brazil), Forsythe Company (Germany) among others.